emilsorheim/Moba-Wiki/Dietary-data.md

 # Dietary questionnaire in pregnancy (Q2)

-## 2 - Nutrient intakes calculatied from food
+## 2 - Nutrient intakes calculated from food

 ### Assessment of cut-off values
 As most nutrients correlate strongly with total energy intake, the most common approach for excluding individuals with improbable dietary reports is to use cut-off values for biological plausibility of the calculated energy intake.